 - Physical Natural Sciences with Professor Chris Haniff

 - Asian and Middle Eastern Studies with Dr Brigitte Steger

 - English with Dr Sarah Kennedy

 All personal statements are read by the interviewers.
 However, it is important to remember that your personal statement may not necessarily be referred to during the interview.
 But, it is a good idea to re-read it so that anything that is brought up during the interview is fresh in your mind.

 In arts subjects read some of the significant works that have been written (and remember the author and title) about the topics you’re studying at A-level and not just those on your reading list.
 In science subjects, read around parts of the subjects that really interest you in scientific journals or popular science books.

 The chances are that you've never actually sat down and talked to someone at length about your subject, why you want to study it and what you find particularly interesting.
 Once you can sit down with people you know and explain just why gravity is the most fascinating phenomenon ever or how the works of Shakespeare changed your life, talking to people who share your enthusiasm for your subject will seem much easier!

 Although the interviews won’t test your knowledge of current affairs, some interviewers may expect you to know of any recent developments in the subject area.
-Read a Sunday newspaper, check a news website regularly, or read a journal or magazine about your subject.
+Read newspapers, check a news website regularly, or read a journal or magazine about your subject.
 This will also help you in your VI Form or college studies.